 At any stage during the inspection process inspectors may need to ask you for some additional specific information to clarify queries or strengthen the evidence they have collected.
 We will keep track of these extra requests to avoid duplication and to make sure that we only request information that we need, which is not available elsewhere.

 Engaging with survivors

 We will use different ways to engage with survivors to gather their views about your service.
 It’s important that they have the opportunity to give feedback on their experiences.

-When we receive responses, our analysts will manage the information confidentially and we will use this feedback to help us to understand your service.
+When we receive responses, our inspectors will manage the information confidentially and we will use this feedback to help us to understand your service.

-During on-site inspections, our inspectors will speak to survivors who are willing to share their experiences.
-This can be an individual conversation in a private space, or through focus groups.
-We can also speak to survivors on the telephone, or through online digital apps, such as Microsoft Teams, during the inspection.
+During on-site inspections, our inspectors will speak with survivors who are willing to share information about their support.
+This will usually be an individual conversation in a private space, or with your staff present if requested.
+We can also speak with survivors on the telephone, or through online digital apps such as Microsoft Teams, during the inspection.
 This may be particularly useful for people using outreach services.

 The inspection team

-Each inspection will be led by a CQC Health & Justice inspector or inspection manager.
-The lead inspector/manager will be your direct point of contact throughout the inspection process.
+Each inspection will be led by a CQC Safehouses inspector.
+The lead inspector will be your direct point of contact throughout the inspection process.
 The size of your service will determine how long we spend visiting you, the number of inspectors on the team and who they are.
-For example, if you provide both safehouse accommodation and outreach services, we may inspect over two days or over separate inspections.
+For example, for larger services we may inspect over 2 or more days.
 We’ll confirm this information when we call you to announce the inspection.

 At the start of the visit, the inspection team will hold an introductory meeting with the service manager.
 This will introduce the inspection team and provide an opportunity to explain:

 - the purpose and scope of the inspection